-Choose the “Error logging via '.htaccess' using 'php_flag' and 'php_value'” log creating method.
-If you don't have permission to change the '.htaccess' file.
+Choose the “Error logging via '.htaccess' using 'php_flag' and 'php_value'” log creating method, if you don't have permission to change the '.htaccess' file.
 It is possible to use the 'wp-config.php' file for changing server configuration settings via the 'ini_set' function.
 It is possible to configure various settings for logging and other options.
 The plugin uses this method only to enable error logging and set the absolute path for a log file.
 To find more information follow these links: Runtime Configuration; ini_set.

 2.2.3.
 Error logging via 'wp-config.php' using 'ini_set'

-Choose the “Error logging via 'wp-config.php' using 'ini_set'” log creating method if '.htaccess' file is already exists or enabled on the site and you have permission to edit it.
+Choose the “Error logging via 'wp-config.php' using 'ini_set'” log creating method if '.htaccess' file already exists or is enabled on the site and you have permission to edit it.
 This method allows you to create a custom log file, with the required name.
 You can assign an absolute path for this file. 'php_flag' and 'php_value' can change the value of Apache directives that allow you to change the Apache configuration.
 This method can be used only if you want to enable error logging and set the absolute path for a log file.
 To find more information follow these links: How to change configuration settings; List of php.ini directives.

 2.2.4.
 Error logging via 'wp-config.php' using 'WP_DEBUG'

-Choose the “Error logging via 'wp-config.php' using 'WP_DEBUG'” log creating method to log errors by using WordPress PHP constants, this constant listed in the 'wp-config.php' file.
+Choose the “Error logging via 'wp-config.php' using 'WP_DEBUG'” log creating a method to log errors by using WordPress PHP constants, this constant is listed in the 'wp-config.php' file.
 This is a standard WordPress debugging method.
 This method is recommended for use on WordPress sites.
 In this case, your PHP errors will be listed in the 'debug.log' file in '/wp-content/' directory.
 You cannot change the absolute path to the log file, and cannot change the name.
 If you choose this method for debugging other methods will not work.
 To find more information follow this link: Debugging in WordPress; Editing wp-config.php.

 2.2.5.
 Enabling the WordPress Error Log